SKT1803/EnglishDictionary_DataFetching/README.md

     <li>It starts fetching data as soon as you start typing and displays the words that inside of your typing until you finish typing.</li>
     <li>The word reading feature has been added.
 Click on the voice button.</li>
     <li>Only one version of the word (noun, verb, etc.) and one definition are included.</li>
+    <li>Vocabulary information is not displayed if the word is not correct.</li>
     <li><b>Data extraction will be improved and other versions of the word (verb, adjective, etc.) and multiple definitions will be added!!!</b></li>
     <li><b>For the webpage, there will be style editing and new features will be added!!!</b></li>
 </ul>